TUPE and Property Management

 In Ottimo Property Services v Duncan & Anor the Employment Appeal Tribunal (“EAT”) considered the situation where several different blocks of residential housing in an estate, each with a separate management company, which sub-contracted their property maintenance work to the same company under different contracts, transferred responsibility for that work to a new provider.
 Although this had the appearance a service provision change (“SPC”), which would mean that employees and liabilities relating to them transferred under TUPE, r.3(1)(b) of TUPE requires that the activities being transferred from one contractor to another are carried out on “a client’s behalf”, in the singular.
 In this case there were several different clients with independent contracts.
 This had led an employment tribunal to find that TUPE did not apply, because the words in the singular in the regulation could not include the plural.
 However on appeal, the EAT held that it could apply to several distinct contracts.

-The facts: The case concerned Britannia Village, an estate which comprises different blocks of residential housing, each one with a separate residents’ management company constituting a separate legal entity.
+The case concerned Britannia Village, an estate which comprises different blocks of residential housing, each one with a separate residents’ management company constituting a separate legal entity.
 There were 12 blocks plus a general management company which dealt with the common parts of the estate (pathways, parking etc.).
 Mr Duncan was employed as a Site Maintenance Manager by a company called Chainbow Ltd who initially had contracts to provide property management services for all but one of the blocks and the common parts.
 Chainbow then sub-contracted their property maintenance work to Ottimo, and with it Mr Duncan’s employment transferred to Ottimo under TUPE.

 Over time, the management contracts for various units transferred to other companies, but in 2012, Warwick Estates Property Management acquired Ottimo’s seven remaining property management contracts and employed their own property manager, having been advised that TUPE did not apply.
 Ottimo gave Mr Duncan a P45 but told him that he should have been transferred to Warwick.
 He claimed unfair dismissal against both Ottimo and Warwick in the employment tribunal.
 The issue was whether liability for his dismissal transferred to Warwick under TUPE.